chenxofhit/Word2ExcelTool/README.md

 ## How to run ?

 For running the application with your OS,  please select proper maven dependency jar in the pom.xml after you cloned the reponsitory.
-The folllowing codes are recommended to compile the project.
+The following codes are recommended to compile the project.

 ```shell
 git clone https://github.com/chenxofhit/Word2ExcelTool.git